 God's messenger, the herald.
-He is the patron saint of human messengers - people working in telecommunications, reporters, musicians, teachers, inspires and motivates artists.
+Archangel Gabriel is the patron saint of human messengers - people working in telecommunications, reporters, musicians, teachers, inspires and motivates artists.
 He leads hopeful parents to conceive, gives them strength, helps future mothers.

-The main attributes of the Archangel Gabriel include the lily, spear and shield.
+The main attributes of the Archangel Gabriel include lily, spear and shield.

 God's messenger accompanying and protecting little Tobiah.
 From the Hebrew words "rapha" (doctor, healer) and "el" (God), God's healer.
-He is the patron saint of the blind, all doctors, pharmacists and nurses, trade, education and pilgrimage.
+Archangel Raphael is a patron saint of the blind, all doctors, pharmacists and nurses, also patron of trade, education and pilgrimage.
 Archangel Rafael is an angel of love, health and the right choice.
 Archangel Rafael prevents the withering of love, cures all forms of disease in humans and animals, brings happiness during operations and then adds lost strength.
 It helps in important decisions and protects pilgrims on the road.

 In Hebrew, Uriel means God's light.
 Archangel Uriel is depicted in a red cloak, like a light-radiant archangel.
-He is the patron saint of wisdom, brings inspiration, motivation and fresh ideas.
-It was the Archangel Uriel who warned Noah of the flood and also brought Kabbalah to the people.
+Archangel Uriel is the patron saint of wisdom.
+He brings inspiration, motivation and fresh ideas.
+It was the Archangel Uriel who warned Noah of the Flood and also brought Kabbalah to the people.
 He comes to help with storms, floods or fires because he is the ruler of the weather.